multi-dimensional-process-mining/graphdb-eventlogs/README.md

 - The scripts assume the server to be available at the default URL bolt://localhost:7687
 - You can modify this also in the script.
 - ensure to allocate enough memory to your database, advised: dbms.memory.heap.max_size=5G
+- the script expects the Neo4j APOC library to be installed as a plugin, see https://neo4j.com/labs/apoc/

 ### Data set specific information
 We provide data and scripts for